 |

-The small print controversy
+small print controversy

 Such

-bottom of insurance contracts, and often would require a pair of strong
+text at the bottom of insurance contracts, and often

-binoculars to be legible at point five.
+legible at point five.
 Some designers went as far as

-raise a problem of ethics for font designers who would dare venturing
+raise a problem of ethics for font designers who

-into ultra-thin.
+would dare venturing into ultra-thin.

 As

-makers of fonts, we do not condone the use of our tools for
+of fonts, we do not condone the use of our tools for

-questionnable business practices, but must point out that like any
+questionnable business practices, but must point out

-technological object, fonts can be used to create art, as well as other
+used to create art, as well as other things.
+To

-outrageous half-truths, inuendos, or even blatant lies.
-Don't blame the
+most outrageous half-truths, inuendos, or even

-pencil, could we paraphrase...
+blatant lies.
+Don't blame the pencil, could we

 Not

-are in fact more often used to promote vulgar make up, cheap perfume,
+Proust, and are in fact more often used to promote

-altogether tasteless or uninteresting things.
+or uninteresting things.
 If you decide to print

-questionnable legalese at the bottom of your contracts, or barely
+questionnable legalese at the bottom of your

-readable warning on boxes of dangerous products, please consider that
+dangerous products, please consider that you,

-you, yourself, could be the victim of such practices.
+yourself, could be the victim of such practices.

 On

-a lighter note, ultra-thin typefaces have many other uses, pertaining
+lighter note, ultra-thin typefaces have many other

-to art such as creating repetitive motives, or giant letters, such as
+uses, pertaining to art such as creating repetitive

 Signage

-cut plastic with, as single stroke formats (such as Adobe Type 3) have
+formats (such as Adobe Type 3) have now disapeared

-now disapeared and pose problem to pilot plastic cutters.
+and pose problem to pilot plastic cutters.

 |